KAUAI 6 Days

 —Level of difficulty: moderate.

-• Iliau Nature Loop trail - a easy 15-minute, quarter-mile nature walk.
+Iliau Nature Loop trail - an easy 15-minute, quarter-mile nature walk.
 You will find enjoyable views of Waimea Canyon.

-• Kalalau Lookout - one of the most-photographed valleys in all of Hawaii.
-The lookout is at 4,000 feet elevation.
+Kalalau Lookout - one of Hawaii’s most photographed valleys.
+The lookout sits at 4,000 feet above sea level.

-• The Kalalau valley has served as the backdrop for countless films including "King Kong" (the original) and "Jurassic Park.”
+Kalalau Valley has been the setting for many films, including the original "King Kong" and "Jurassic Park."

 Polihale State Park:

-• Polihale State Park is a remote wild beach on the western side.
+Polihale State Park is a remote wild beach on the western side.
 About a 1-hour drive from Poipu.
+The state park

-• Kilauea Lighthouse-located on Kīlauea Point on the north side of island.
+Kilauea Lighthouse - located on Kīlauea Point on the north side of the island.
 It’s a photographer’s hotspot.

-• In Poipu, the Mahaulepu coastal trail is the BEST hike, which starts at Shipwreck Beach, (next to the Hyatt hotel) along sand-dune cliffs, Kiawe trees, limestone formations and rocky inlets.
-A easy hike for all ages.
+In Poipu, the Mahaulepu coastal trail is the BEST hike, which starts at Shipwreck Beach (next to the Hyatt hotel) along sand-dune cliffs, Kiawe trees, limestone formations, and rocky inlets.
+An easy hike for all ages.

 DAY 6